thunderrabbit/robnugen-journal-entries/2016/03/01ppss-lesson.md

 ## 12:07 Tuesday 01 March 2016 JST

-At PPSS lesson, we described a picture, and practiced asking questions based on the descriptions.
+At SS lesson, we described a picture, and practiced asking questions based on the descriptions.
 We then played a game where teams created questions for a new picture and then took turns asking as the other team answered (without looking at the picture).